NeCTAR-RC/nectar-training/package10/sections/managingVolumes.markdown

 ```openstack container list```
 ```openstack object list Backups```

 The Backups container has been created (unless you already had it).
 You will see a rather long list of files in the *Backups* container --- which means your Backup has been saved in several object files.
-This should not concern you however, as you can restore the data with only one command.
+This should not concern you, however, as you can restore the data with only one command.

 To restore your Volume to the state we just saved in *Backup1*, first obtain the *ID* of this backup, which is displayed in the first column of the output: